Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 My son enrolled for chess and tennis classes outside.
 And robotics in his school.

-You can read about how to find your teenagers talent from our article How to Help Your Teen Make a Career Choice
+You can read about how to find your teenagers talent from our article career choice.

 Give the chores

 Chores are very important for your teenager.
-No, not because it gives you an extra helping hand.
-It is very fundamental to your teenager becoming very successful and independent later in their life.
+Not because it gives you an extra helping hand.
+But it is very fundamental to your teenager becoming very successful and independent later in their life.

 Have a schedule for chores and insist that the schedule is completed, and chores done.

-I do not want to get into the details of how to get your teenager to do chores.
-You can read all you need to know about chores from our exhaustive article All You Need to know about Chores for Your Teenager.
+I do not want to get into the details of how to get your teenager to do chores you can read all you need to know about chores from our exhaustive article chores.

 Be creative in rewards